10 Best Seafood Restaurants in Baltimore: Something to Write Home About

 It's difficult to truly experience the food culture of Baltimore without indulging in its seafood.
 Known widely for its crab cakes, blue crabs, Old Bay-seasoned steamed crabs, and crab soup (cream or vegetable), this is where you'd want to start your tasting journey - if crab is what you want.
 If you're looking for a wider range of seafood options, from oysters to rock fish, there's a plethora of restaurants to choose from all around the city and tucked away in Baltimore's neighboring suburbs.

-If you're staying in the Inner Harbor, you're fortunate to have more than enough restaurants to choose...
+If you're staying in the Inner Harbor, you're fortunate to have more than enough restaurants to choose from near the waterfront and...
 Read more »

 Local Expert Tip: "Thames Street Oyster House doesn't offer a formal kids' menu but there are items like burgers and fries you could order."